syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timepicker/style-appearance.md

 ## Full Screen Mode: Enhancing the TimePicker Component (Mobile Support Only)

-We have introduced the Full Screen Mode functionality in our TimePicker component, enabling users to see the TimePicker popup element in full-screen mode for better visibility and an upgraded user experience.
+We have introduced the full screen mode functionality in our TimePicker component, enabling users to see the TimePicker popup element in full-screen mode for better visibility and an upgraded user experience.
 It is important to mention that this feature is exclusively available for mobile devices in both landscape and portrait orientations.
-To activate the Full Screen Mode within the TimePicker component, simply set the `fullScreenMode` API value to `true`.
+To activate the full screen mode within the TimePicker component, simply set the `fullScreenMode` API value to `true`.
 This action will extend the popup element to occupy the entire screen on mobile devices.

 {% if page.publishingplatform == "aspnet-core" %}
 ```html